entando/entando-docs/vuepress/docs/next/tutorials/getting-started/openshift-install.md

 curl -sLO "https://raw.githubusercontent.com/entando/entando-releases/v7.0.0/dist/ge-1-1-6/samples/entando-app.yaml"
 ```

-2. Determine the hostname for your application, YOUR-HOST-NAME.
+2. Determine the hostname for your application, YOUR-HOST-NAME
   - If you're deploying to a managed cluster:
-    - Determine the default host name of your cluster.
-If you're unsure of the default host name, please check with your cluster administrator.
+    - Determine the default hostname of your cluster.
+If you're unsure of the default hostname, please check with your cluster administrator.
     - Add a prefix with the name of your project or application.
-    - For example, YOUR-HOST-NAME could be `my-app.apps.cluster-4bb2.4bb2.example.opentlc.com` where `apps.cluster-4bb2.4bb2.example.opentlc.com` is the host name of the OpenShift cluster.
+For example, YOUR-HOST-NAME could be `my-app.apps.cluster-4bb2.4bb2.example.opentlc.com`, where `apps.cluster-4bb2.4bb2.example.opentlc.com` is the hostname of the OpenShift cluster.
-    - Entando will create applications using this address and relies on wildcard DNS resolution.
+    - Entando creates the application using this address and relies on wildcard DNS resolution.
   - If you're using CRC:
-    - Determine the IP address of your cluster with `crc ip`
+    - Determine the IP address (YOUR-IP) of your cluster with `crc ip`
     - Your IP-based YOUR-HOST-NAME should follow this pattern: `quickstart.YOUR-IP.nip.io`, e.g. `quickstart.192.168.64.33.nip.io`.
 The suffix `.nip.io` makes use of the free [nip.io](https://nip.io/) DNS service so that any requests to this host name will resolve to your CRC instance.
-The prefix `quickstart` is arbitrary so you can choose your own.
+The prefix `quickstart` is arbitrary.

 3. Edit `entando-app.yaml` and replace YOUR-HOST-NAME with the address from above.
 See the [Custom Resources overview](../../docs/consume/custom-resources.md#entandoapp) for details on other `EntandoApp` options.
 ```yaml